-It is vented at the top above the main tank and bushings and generally half-filled with the transformer oil to allow expansion and contraction due to change in temperature of the winding of the transformer.
+It is vented at the top above the main tank and bushings and generally half-filled with the transformer oil to allow expansion and contraction due to change in temperature of the core and winding of the transformer.

 Its main function is to provide the extra space for the expansion and contraction of the transformer oil due to variation in the temperature of the winding of the transformer.
-It is connected to the main tank through a pipe on which buchholz relay is mounted.
-A level indicator is also installed on it to measure the quantity of oil.

 Function of Conservator Tank of Transformer

 The main function of conservator tank is to maintain the oil level in the main tank by entering the extended insulating oil into the it.
+When the transformer is over-loaded or other faults occurs due to which winding generates heat that increases the temperature of the insulating oil.

-There used a metallic cylindrical tank called conservator tank to provide sufficient space for the expanded insulating oil.
+Then, the volume of insulating oil inside main tank of transformer increases and conservator tank provide sufficient space for the expanded insulating oil.
 It also acts as a reservoir for the insulating oil.
-It is connected to the main tank through a pipe.

 Construction of Conservator Tank of Transformer